valttlap/XDeck/README.md

 * **Add Element** – Adds a new **Value, Title, Image** block.
 * **Remove Element**– Removes the last **Value, Title, Image** block.

-## Known issues

-If Stream Deck is started before X-Plane, buttons that listen to DataRefs in the current view may not function correctly.

-**Workaround**:
-To resolve this issue, switch to another view (such as a folder or a different profile) and then return to the original view.
-This should restore functionality for all actions.